thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ```
 {: .copy-code}

-- Just like for assets, we create a separate group for devices.
-Navigate to the "Devices" page of the "Entities" section on the sidebar;
+- Navigate to the "Devices" page of the "Entities" section on the sidebar.
+By default, you'll be in the device group "All";
-- Navigate to the "Groups" tab, and click the "plus" icon to add new device group.
-Name it "Sensors", and click "Add";
-- Open the created group, and click "Import device" icon in the upper right corner;
+- Click the "plus" icon located in the top right corner of the table.
+From the drop-down menu, select "Import device";
 - Drag the CSV file into the import window and click "Continue";
 - Select CSV delimiter and click "Continue";
 - Map the data between the columns of the uploaded file and the data types in the ThingsBoard platform.
 Click "Continue" and then click "OK".